You can take steps to protect your property from being fraudulently sold or mortgaged.

 - the property’s empty

-- the property isn’t registered with Land Registry
+- the property is not registered with HM Land Registry

 Your property will be registered if you bought it or mortgaged it since 1998 - check the register if you’re unsure.

-You must tell Land Registry if information in the register is incorrect, eg if you change your contact address.
+You must tell HM Land Registry if information in the register is incorrect, for example if you change your contact address.

 You can track changes to the register or put a restriction on your title if you think you’re at risk.